LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 Your movement speed increases by 10 feet, and you can Dash as a bonus action.

+##### Level 3: Tireless Tracker
+Your skills in tracking are unmatched.

+You gain advantage on Wisdom (Survival) checks to track creatures.
+Additionally, you can move stealthily at a normal pace while tracking creatures.
 ##### Level 7: Relentless Pursuit
 You are tireless in your pursuit of prey.